Home

 Distance from Earth

-The value of the reported distance might be somewhat inaccurate around the times of closest approach for objects passing extremely close to Earth.
-The value of the distance of C/1947 X1-A (Southern Comet) from Earth is also available as a real time updated value in the Live Position and Data Tracker.
+The value of the distance of C/1947 X1-A (Southern Comet) from Earth is also available as a real time updated value in the live position tracker.

 13,211,173,795